dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 John Adams' letter to Abigail Adams on April 15, 1776 highlighted the scarcity of writing paper.
 Adams wrote, "I send you, now and then, a few sheets of paper: but this article is as scarce here as with you.
 I would send a quire (25 sheets of paper or 1/20 of a ream) if I could get a convenance." <a href="#footnotes">(29)</a> Joseph Willcox notes paper was so scarce at this time that "fly-leaves were torn from printed works and blank leaves from account books for letter writing." <a href="#footnotes">(30)</a>

 Wove paper was primarily made for printing and record keeping; initially intended for currency, printed books, written account books and ledgers, not initially as correspondence paper.
-Incedentally, the emergency shortage of paper in 1776, necessitated its use for all needs.
+Incidentally, the emergency shortage of paper in 1776, necessitated its use for all needs.
 Forensic evidence of torn kettle stitch binding marks demonstrated how the sheet of paper upon which Adams copied this early Declaration draft from the original was removed from an account ledger book containing wove paper, consistent with John Adams' account of the American colonies' paper shortage in 1776.

 The paper size of the Sherman Copy of the Declaration confirmed its origins as its dimensions corresponded with period printing paper, different in size from period correspondence paper.
 Foolscap sizes were based upon eighteenth century English standards for paper manufacture.
 American made paper in the nineteenth century adopted a unique standard, and subsequently differed in size from the English standards.
-Accordingly, wove paper made in the 1770s, whether imported or produced by the Sellers at Willcox Paper Mill, followed the English standards of measurement. <a href="#footnotes">(31)</a>
+Accordingly, wove paper made in the 1770s, whether imported or produced by the Sellers at Willcox Paper Mill, followed the English standards of measurement.

 Foolscap folio sized paper for printing measured 13.5 inches in length and 8.5 inches in width.
 Foolscap folio sized correspondence paper measured 13.25 inches in length and 8.25 inches in width.
 Full sized foolscap printing paper was produced at a size of 13.5 inches by 17.0 inches, then halved into foolscap folio size of 13.5 inches by 8.5 inches for printing and ledger books.
-Correspondence paper was produced at a full size of 13.25 by 16.5, halved into 13.25 inches in length by 8.25 inches in width.
+Correspondence paper was produced at a full size of 13.25 by 16.5, halved into 13.25 inches in length by 8.25 inches in width. <a href="#footnotes">(31)</a>

 A partial watermark was discovered in the upper, left margin (recto) of the manuscript.
 When analyzed with light board illumination, it proved difficult to discern.
 Further investigation of the watermark is warranted, and could be compared to existing examples in the Gravell Watermark Archive to determine whether the paper was imported or created in the colonies.
 While records indicated wove paper being produced in the American colonies by John and Nathan Sellers as early as 1773, Hunter asserted the difficulty in ascertaining how much earlier wove was introduced into the American colonies via import.
 The previously referenced 1764 colonial currency printed by Franklin on wove paper provided a more concrete introductory date.

-This manuscript’s paper consisted of cotton and linen bast fibers, which were period materials used to create rag pulp for paper manufacture in the eighteenth century.
+This manuscript's paper consisted of cotton and linen bast fibers, which were period materials used to create rag pulp for paper manufacture in the eighteenth century.
 This composition confirmed paper creation earlier than 1850, when wood pulp largely replaced cotton and linen rag pulp in the mid-nineteenth century.
 Historically, Britain restricted export of cotton and linen to the colonies, causing cotton and flax (linen) crops to become the predominant crops within eighteenth century colonial America.
-Colonists relied heavily on these important crops for rag production, which were later turned into rag pulp for paper manufacture.
-Ultraviolet light illumination showed no fluorescence or evidence of artificial or chemical whitening, consistent with colonial-era paper making techniques, as artificial paper whitening began in the late eighteenth century and became common practice in nineteenth century paper making.
+Colonists relied heavily on these important crops for rag production, which were later turned into rag pulp for paper manufacture. <a href="#footnotes">(32)</a> Ultraviolet light illumination showed no fluorescence or evidence of artificial or chemical whitening, consistent with colonial-era paper making techniques, as artificial paper whitening began in the late eighteenth century and became common practice in nineteenth century paper making. <a href="#footnotes">(33)</a>

 This manuscript's ink presented as black, fading to brown, color.
 Ink degradation was prevalent throughout the document, indicating the ink has aged over an extended period of time.
 Ink analysis was conducted by a